 When we say we are “tuning” a drum, what does that really mean?
-With the exception of kettledrums and tympani, drums do not make an identifiable single note when played.
-Drums actually make several different notes.
-When we tune a drum, which of the several notes and to what pitch are we trying to tune them?
+With the exception of kettledrums and tympani, drums do not make single identifiable notes when played.
+Drums actually make several different notes simultaneously.

 The Physics of Overtones

 Typical musical instruments play only one note at a time, one note per guitar string or one note per piano key.
 These notes can contain multiple higher frequency harmonics that define their complete sound character.
 These overtones generally fall on perfect harmonic ratios due to how these musical sounds are created.
 Even though they are different frequencies, they all combine to sound like a single musical note with complex sound character.

 In a musical instrument that vibrates a string under tension, or a wind instrument that vibrates a column of air, the wavelength of the sound generated is defined by a physical dimension like the length of the string or length of the air column.
 Wavelength, just like the word sounds, is the length of a single waveform, beginning at zero, looping up before reversing to pass down through zero to loop below then return back up to zero again to start over.
 These zero points in the wavelength are called nodes, and these points of zero movement line up with hard physical boundaries.
 The endpoints of a string where it is firmly attached or the closed end of an organ pipe form natural nodes.
 The open end of an organ pipe is where the natural anti-node (peak amplitude) occurs so that length is for a 1/4 wavelength.
 String length and drumhead dimension nodes define full or 1/2 wavelengths.